Glassdoor

-Glassdoor is an American website where current and former employees anonymously review companies.
-Headquartered in San Francisco, California, it has additional offices in Chicago, Dublin, London, and São Paulo.
-Glassdoor also allows its users to anonymously submit and view salaries as well as search and apply for jobs on its platform.
+Glassdoor is an American website where current and former employees anonymously review companies, operated by the company of the same name.

-In 2018, the company was acquired by the Japanese multinational Recruit Holdings for US$1.2 billion, and it continues to operate as an independent subsidiary.
+In 2018, the company was acquired by the Japanese company Recruit Holdings (owner of Indeed) for US$1.2 billion, and it continues to operate as an independent subsidiary.

 Founding

-The company was cofounded in 2007 by Tim Besse, Robert Hohman (who serves as the company's CEO), and Expedia founder Rich Barton, who served as the company's chairman.
-As revealed in an 2014 article in the New York Times, the idea came from a brainstorming session between Barton and Hohman, when Barton relayed the story of accidentally leaving the results of an employee survey on the printer while working at Expedia, when the two began to think about what would have happened if the results had gotten out into the public.
-The two hypothesized that if the material had been revealed publicly, it could have been a service to those looking to make career decisions.
+The company was co-founded in 2007 by Tim Besse, Robert Hohman (who serves as the company's CEO), and Expedia founder Rich Barton, who served as the company's chairman.
+The idea came from a brainstorming session between Barton and Hohman when Barton relayed the story of accidentally leaving the results of an employee survey on the printer while working at Expedia.
+The two hypothesized that if the results had been revealed publicly, it could have been a service to those looking to make career decisions.
 The company's headquarters were established in Mill Valley, California.

 Website

 Glassdoor launched its company ratings site in June 2008, as a site that "collects company reviews and real salaries from employees of large companies and displays them anonymously for all members to see", according to TechCrunch.
 The company then averaged the reported salaries, posting these averages alongside the reviews employees made of the management and culture of the companies they worked for – including some of the larger tech companies like Google and Yahoo.
-The site also allows the posting of office photographs and other company-relevant media.
+The site also allows the posting of office photographs and other media.
+Each year Glassdoor ranks overall company ratings to determine its annual Employees’ Choice Awards, also known as the Best Places to Work Awards.
+Before July 2024, users only required an email address to sign up and leave a review.